 When AMLO was asked what surprised him the most upon becoming president-elect, he mentioned the “disaster” that were local, state and federal police forces.
 This, he said, made it vital to keep the army deployed until police forces improved enough to oversee security.
 However, he plans not only to maintain the existing forces but ramp them up.
 The last component to his security plan calls for the creation of a new military force of 50,000 troops, initially drawn from the ranks of the armed forces and federal police.
 The new guard, which will be under the control of the army, will be made up initially of members of the army, navy and military police, and is expected to be operational within three years.

 Mario Delgado, the leader of AMLO’s MORENA party in the lower house, said the new military body would exist “as long as this crisis of violence and insecurity persists.”
 Under the previous government, President Enrique Nieto’s Internal Security Law setting the military as a law enforcement body was deemed unconstitutional for allowing the military to overstep civil authority.
 MORENA was able to bypass this by recently changing the constitution in their favour.

-The desperate need for a new approach in Mexico highlighted by trial and conviction of Joaquín “El Chapo” Guzman, the former leader of the Sinaloa Cartel, in the US.
-During the trial dramatic allegations emerged of corruption at the highest levels of Mexico’s government.
-It also underscored the failure of the “kingpin strategy” to combatting the cartels.
-Since the arrest of “El Chapo” nothing has changed in Mexico and it is business as usual for the cartels.
+The desperate need for a new approach in Mexico was highlighted by the trial and conviction of Joaquín “El Chapo” Guzman, the former leader of the Sinaloa Cartel, in the US.
+During the trial, dramatic allegations emerged of corruption at the highest levels of Mexico’s government.
+It also underscored the failure of the “kingpin strategy” to combat the cartels.
+Since the arrest of “El Chapo,” nothing has changed in Mexico and it is business as usual for the cartels.